 Limestone Mine in Jasper County - Active Mine

 Inspections typically fit into one of three categories: regular inspection, complaint inspection or bond release inspection.
 Regular inspections are conducted to determine if an operator is in compliance with the approved permit and the applicable performance requirements of the Land Reclamation Act.
 Performance requirements checked by inspectors include timeliness of reclamation, safety barriers, lateral support (i.e., lateral distances from excavations to public road right-of-ways), erosion and siltation control, grading, topsoil handling and revegetation.
 Inspectors also evaluate each mine site to ensure that all mining disturbance is confined to the permitted and bonded area and that the approved post-mining land uses are being established.
 Complaint inspections are conducted after the program receives

 Limestone Mine in Jasper County - Reclaimed to Water

-Bond release inspections are conducted at the operators request when reclamation has been completed.
+Bond release inspections are conducted at the operator’s request when reclamation has been completed.
 The focus of the bond release inspection is to determine if the mine site has been reclaimed in accordance with the reclamation plan.
 The inspector also must evaluate if the operator has established the designated post-mining land use(s).
 Post mining land uses may be designated as wildlife habitat, agricultural, development/industrial or water impoundment.
-When mined land is properly reclaimed, a recommendation for bond release is made to the Missouri Mining Commission.
-If approved, the reclamation bond is released back to the operator.
-If the request for bond release is denied, the operator does have the right to request that a formal hearing be held before the Missouri Mining Commission to contest the denial.
-The landowner also has the right to request a hearing if they believe that the reclamation has not been completed properly.
+When mined land is properly reclaimed, a recommendation for bond release is made to the staff director of the Missouri Mining Commission.
+If approved, the reclamation bond is released to the operator.
+If the request for bond release is denied, the operator has the right to request that a formal hearing be held before the Missouri Mining Commission to contest the denial.
+The landowner also has the right to request a hearing if they believe that the reclamation has not been properly completed.

 Fireclay Mine in Osage County - Prereclamation